-Get out and enjoy our local open spaces and paths!
+Get out and enjoy our open spaces and footpaths!

 This page provides a list of local parks and paths which you can explore.

-Other suggested walks for you to explore on your own (or with friends and family) are available on Rambler's Route Finder
+Other suggested walks for you to explore are available on Rambler's Route Finder

 Parks and Open Spaces